jasongalindo7056/PortfolioProjects/README.md

 ##Storms Data Analysis & Dashboard  - Transformed data using Excel and Pandas, and the results were visualized on the Tableau dashboard.

-###Covid - 19 Data Analysis & Dashboard -  Identified covid-19 transmission rates and the average vaccination rates per region and country, using SQL and Tableau to query and visualize data.
+###Covid - 19 Data Analysis & Dashboard -  Identified covid-19 transmission rates and the average vaccination rates per region and country, using SQL and Tableau.

                               Skills Used: Excel, SQL, Python, Tableau
 #Excel - Used Power Query to extract, transform, and load data to the workbook, and also added Pivot Tables to group the data by columns.
 In addition, used Conditional Formatting to identify patterns and trends in the table.